Rohrmannresearch-TitlelineInNewFont!.jpg

 <project within the Bushfire CRC>

 Note: Running since 2004; combination of lab and field studies; will investigate the utility and utilization of internet-based information sources.
-(Currently on hold because the university doesn't handle the budget management appropriately).
+(Could not be completed because Melbourne University didn't handle the budget management appropriately).

 [AFW] Assessment of "Fire" Websites